-A second year Ph.D. student at the Electrical Engineering department at Stanford University.
-I work with Prof. Mark Horowitz, Prof. Bill Dally and Prof. Gill Bejerano.
+A fourth year Ph.D. student at the Electrical Engineering department at Stanford University advised by Prof. Mark Horowitz.
 I am interested in computer architecture and computational biology, specifically genomics.
 I graduated with a Dual Degree (B.Tech + M.Tech) in Electrical Engineering from IIT Bombay in 2017.
 There, I worked at the High Performance Computing Laboratory under the supervision of Prof. Sachin Patkar.
 Alongwith my technical endeavours, I am interested in meeting up with new people, trying to understand different cultures, learning new languages, watching TED talks, reading novels, traveling and dancing.

 The co-processor provides whole genome alignments with increased sensitivity at high speedup.

 Y. Turakhia*, S. D. Goenka*, G. Bejerano, W. J. Dally, “Darwin-WGA: A Co-processor Provides Increased

 Sensitivity in Whole Genome Alignments with High Speedup”

 Paper presented at the 25th IEEE International Symposium on High-Performance Computer Architecture (HPCA), 2019.